 June 4, 1980

 The Polynesian Cultural Center hosts People's Republic of China Vice-Premier Geng Biao and begins a lasting relationship with mainland China.
-Early discussions focus on helping develop a cultural center in China and sending exchange personnel from there to train at PCC.
+Early discussions focus on helping develop a cultural center in China and bringing exchange personnel to train at the PCC.